ConcernedCitizen2025/Project2025-Assistant/_questions/076-expanding-limiting-emergency-powers-president.md

 ---
 layout: question
-title: "Emergency Powers by the President"
+title: "Project 2025's Approach to Presidential Emergency Powers: Balancing Authority and Safeguards"
+description: "Explore how Project 2025 proposes to expand presidential emergency powers and the safeguards it includes to prevent abuse of executive authority, especially under the immunity ruling."
 ---

+# Project 2025’s Approach to Presidential Emergency Powers: Balancing Authority and Safeguards

-### *How does Project 2025 propose to expand or limit the use of emergency powers by the President, and what safeguards are in place to prevent abuse of executive authority under the immunity ruling?*
+## *How does Project 2025 propose to expand or limit the use of emergency powers by the President, and what safeguards are in place to prevent abuse of executive authority under the immunity ruling?*

-# Project 2025’s Approach to Presidential Emergency Powers: A Comprehensive Analysis

 **Introduction**

-The use of emergency powers by the President of the United States is a critical aspect of executive authority, allowing the President to respond swiftly to national crises.
-However, these powers also carry the risk of overreach and abuse.
-Project 2025 outlines its vision for the expansion or limitation of presidential emergency powers, reflecting a conservative perspective on executive authority.
-This analysis will explore the specific proposals within Project 2025 regarding the use of emergency powers, assess the safeguards in place to prevent abuse, and examine the implications of the Supreme Court’s immunity ruling on these issues.
+The use of emergency powers by the President is a critical tool for responding to national crises, but it carries risks of overreach and abuse.
+Project 2025 outlines a conservative vision for expanding presidential emergency powers while proposing safeguards such as congressional oversight and judicial review.
+This analysis explores the potential impacts of these proposals and assesses the effectiveness of the safeguards in preventing executive overreach, particularly in light of the Supreme Court’s immunity ruling.

 **Project 2025’s Proposals for Expanding or Limiting Emergency Powers**